 - Homework is usually assigned DAILY.
-It may or not be turned in for a grade. - Homework can range from a list of book problems to do at home to a small project. - Homework should take about less than two or three hours of consistent thinking and/or trial-and-error. - Homework is graded in one of two ways.
+It may or not be turned in for a grade.
+In other words, there is always something to study. - Homework can range from a list of book problems to do at home to a small project. - Homework should take about less than two or three hours of consistent thinking and/or trial-and-error. - Homework is graded in one of two ways.
 One way is by completeness and effort; it receives full, half, or zero credit.
 The other way is by completeness, understanding, and effort. - LATE HOMEWORK IS NOT ACCEPTED and it receives a ZERO grade!!!!
 Homework is considered late if it is not placed in the instructor's folder by the beginning of class. - Collectively, all homework assignments are worth 20% of the total grade.